vextor22/DevBlog/HttpsTest/content/about.md

   - Resume
 ---

 Since graduating with a BS in Computer Science from Clemson University in 2017, I have worked as a professional software engineer for the past 3 years.
 In my spare time, I have developed web applications, published this blog, created animatronic props for conventions, and built a small technology lab/makerspace in my house.
-My homelab now includes a custom built virtualization server, a Prusa i3 3d printer, and a 45 watt CO2 laser cutter.
+My homelab now includes a custom built virtualization server, a Prusa i3 3d printer, and a 50 watt RF CO2 laser cutter.

 Immediately after college, I moved to New York and started a role as a Big Data Engineer for Atos of North America.
 In my time there I worked with a wonderful small team of talented engineers developing a distributed structured and unstructured data ingestion and analytics platform.

 After that first year, I took an amazing opportunity to work for NIWC Atlantic in the city I now call my home, Charleston.
 In the two years since my move I have had the pleasure of working as a Full Stack web developer utilizing modern technology such as Golang and PolymerJS web components.
 Below is a more structured overview of my experience.
 To contact me about opportunities in Charleston, please check out my LinkedIn.

-Education
+## Education

 **Clemson University**,   Clemson, SC